-The remainder of my day was spent alone in my home office with the door open.
+I spent the remainder of my day alone in my home office with the door open.
 My CO2 levels at home varied between 750 and 800 ppm.

 Why CO2 levels at home matter

-While my day was normal, I learned that it’s easy to be unintentionally exposed to high CO2 levels at home.
+Although my day was normal, I discovered that unintentional exposure to high CO2 levels at home is easy.
 This is important for everyone, but especially for students and office workers.
-In a study led by Harvard’s environmental health researcher Joseph Allen in collaboration with colleagues from Harvard, SUNY, and Syracuse University, they observed a direct correlation between indoor air quality and cognitive performance.
+Harvard researcher Joseph Allen and colleagues found a link between indoor air quality and cognitive performance in a study.

-According to the study, while repetitive task performance was not impacted, certain cognitive scores were 101% higher in an office environment with a high outdoor air ventilation rate.
-To me, this means that in order to achieve maximum productivity, I need to keep watch on CO2 levels in my home office in the future.
+The study discovered that repetitive tasks were not impacted.
+However, certain cognitive scores were 101% higher in an office that had good ventilation.
+For me, this means I must monitor CO2 levels in my home office to achieve maximum productivity in the future.
 Fortunately, simply keeping the door open works for me.

 As CO2 levels rise, the quantity of volatile organic compounds (VOCs), odors and micro-organisms in the air rise too.
 That’s why HVAC engineers use carbon dioxide monitors like the CM-501 to regulate airflow in modern office buildings.
 The same goes for private homes too.